-If you run out of the money you will more than sure quit early.
-You will need to rest and go to different towns along the trail so you can recover and boost your mental strength, but these expenses will be the ones that will consume your budget.
-Track your money along the way and limit your spending only on necessary items.
+If you run out of the money you will certainly quit early.
+You will need to rest and stop at different towns along the trail so you can recover and boost your mental strength, but these expenses will be the ones that will consume most of your budget.
+Track your money along the way and limit your spending to only necessary items.
 Also, remember to save at least a month’s worth of living expenses for when you return home.

 7. Prepare for the mental challenge

 As most of the through-hikers are solo hikers it can become a lonely journey at one point.
-The majority of the time you will be tired, wet, sore and cold, and it can be particularly difficult to keep your spirit up during those times.
-We suggest you take with you something that can ease your burden.
-Try journaling, photography, videography and from time to time listen to some music or a podcast.
+For the majority of the time you will be tired, wet, sore and cold, and it can become particularly difficult to keep your spirits up.
+We suggest you take something with you that can ease your burden.
+Try journaling, photography, videography or from time to time listen to some music or a podcast.

 8. You are not alone

-Most of the hikers go on the trail solo.
-If you are one of them be open to new friendships.
-On the trails, you will meet other people you can hike with for a while, help you and guide you.
-You will experience the trail magic if you allow others to be part of your journey.
-The trails can form long-lasting friendships or future hiking partners to become triple crowned with.
+Most of hikers go on the trail solo.
+If you are one of them, be open to new friendships.
+On the trails you will meet other people you can hike with for a while, they can help you and guide you.
+You will truly experience the trail magic if you allow others to be part of your journey.
+The trails can form long-lasting friendships and reveal future hiking partners to become triple crowned with.

 9. Keep in touch

-Some of the hikers may experience homesickness and it is absolutely normal to miss the people you left at home.
-When you are in town to do laundry or to restock, don’t forget to give them a call to ease their minds and to catch up with the news from home.
-Another thing you can do is to send them postcards from every town you visit.
+Some hikers may experience homesickness.
+It is absolutely normal to miss the people you left at home.
+When you are in town to do laundry or to restock, don’t forget to give them a call to ease their minds and catch up with the news from home.
+You can also send them postcards from every town you visit.
 We guarantee they will appreciate knowing you are doing well.

 10. Know how much water you need

-By volume, water is by far the heaviest item in your backpack but also the most important.
-Depending on the climate you are in and the terrain ahead you should know how much water you need to drink every day.
-A good rule of thumb would be to drink one liter every two hours to prevent dehydration.
-Another advice would be to carry ½ liter more than you think you will drink.
+By volume, water is by far the heaviest item in your backpack, but also the most important.
+Depending on the climate you are in and the terrain ahead, you should know how much water you need to drink every day.
+A good rule of thumb is to drink one liter every two hours to prevent dehydration.
+Another great tip is to carry ½ liter more than you think you need.

-Hikers go on the trail to test their limits, to explore the wonders of the world and to disconnect from the busy life we all live.
-Each experience is different, and the trails keep changing and evolving alongside the hikers.
+Hikers go on the trail to test their limits, to explore the wonders of the world, and to disconnect from the busy life we all live.
+Each experience is different, and the trails continue to change and evolve alongside hikers.
 The most important thing is to be safe and to experience everything at your own pace.